The Officer Basin is a Neoproterozoic (Adelaidean) - middle Palaeozoic (Devonian) basin.

 |PLAY||Probability that the ultimate potential will exceed the stated value:|

 The Officer Basin underlies Maralinga Tjarutja and Anangu Pitjantjatjara Yankunytjatjara (APY) lands and Yalata Aboriginal Reserve.
-Access to these areas is discussed under Aboriginal issues in the ‘Land access’ section of this USB.
+Access to these areas is discussed under Aboriginal issues.
 Traditional Aboriginal owners of both APY and Maralinga Tjarutja lands have expressed willingness to allow further petroleum exploration on their lands.

 A petroleum exploration or production licence could be acquired over the Mintabie Precious Stones Field.
 However, the number of open cut mines could make access for petroleum exploration hazardous.